Updated: Sep 26

 Our family of three switched to grocery delivery when the pandemic hit.
 Our local store accepted an emailed list.
 I knew the store layout well and organized the list into sections.
 Dairy first, then meat, produce, canned goods and deli.
 (Forget about the cleaning aisle; there were never any Lysol Wipes anyway).
 I submitted our list every Saturday morning.
 A phone call followed a few hours later.
 I paid by credit card and then in an hour or so the young man doing the delivery would buzz our condo.
 I let him up and he unpacked the groceries outside our door.
-I always left a tip containing a $10 with a hand-written thank you and smiley face scrawled on the front of the envelope.
+I always left a tip with a hand-written thank you and smiley face scrawled on the front of the envelope.

 I was at the mercy of the grocery staff.
 I was terribly grateful for the work they did, for very little pay, to keep my family fed.